unee-t/bz-database/README.md

 The script is located in the folder demo-test 'environment'.
 It's a MariaDB script that should run in any compatible MariaDB client

+## Before you run this script:
+Open the script and choose a value for the 2 variables:
+* iteration_number_of_users: This variable allow you to users in batches of 12 users.
+* number_of_units_per_user: This variable defines the minium number of units that each user will have created either
+  * As Tenant and occupant for the first unit
+  * As Landlord for all the units after the first units.

 ## How does the script work: